Chaim Walder: Sexual assaults

 One victim was a relative of Walder who was groomed and abused by him after being referred to his care.
 She complained to the police in 2018 but the case was dropped due to a lack of evidence.
 She said she later entered into a non-disclosure agreement with Walder in exchange for payment, which Bracha Walder, Walder's wife, sought to renew after rumours of her husband's sexual misconduct started to circulate.
 However, she decided to testify at the Safed Beth Din because she could no longer remain silent.

 The Chief Rabbi of Safed, Shmuel Eliyahu, said that Walder's guilt was beyond doubt and that one should not keep his books in their homes or schools, adding that Walder was a danger to society whose forbidden acts had destroyed lives.
 He said his ruling was based on testimonies, other court rulings, pictures and recordings.
 The senior judges of the Bnei Brak Beth Din, Yehuda Silman and Sariel Rosenberg, ruled it was forbidden to read his books.
 Walder sent threats to Eliyahu and Silman and the women that had testified.

 Yedioth Ahronoth separately received testimony from five women that had been abused by Walder including friends of the family and a 15-year-old babysitter that had looked after his children.

 After the allegations became public, Walder announced that he was stepping back from public life to "fight to clear his name and be with his family."

 On 26 December, Haaretz reported that the Israel Police had opened an investigation into Walder but that he had not yet been questioned.
 On the same day, his family reported Walder missing after days of isolation.

-On 27 December 2021, Walder was found dead next to his son's grave (who died in 2019 from cancer) in Petach Tikva by a self-inflicted gunshot wound.
+On 27 December 2021, Walder was found dead next to his son's grave (who died in 2019 from cancer) in Petah Tikva by a self-inflicted gunshot wound.
 He was eulogized at his funeral by Natan Zukhovsky, Chananya Chollak and the mayor of Bnei Brak, Avraham Rubinstein.

 A few days later, Shifra Yocheved Horovitz, one of Walder's victims, committed suicide at age 24 after seeing Walder eulogized in the Haredi press.
 A month after Walder's burial, footage emerged of individuals burning his books next to his grave.